- SECURITY, RECONSTRUCTION AND PEACE

-Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Jordan for over 40 years, and has had an office in the capital of Amman since 1979.
+GIZ has been working in Jordan for over 40 years, and opened its office in the capital of Amman in 1979.
 Currently 163 national and 74 international employees, eight integrated specialists and four development workers are working in the country (as of 31.12.2017).

 GIZ is supporting Jordan in creating long-term prospects for both Jordanians and Syrian refugees by assisting the host municipalities where many of the refugees are living, and thus contributing to the stability of the country.